Mittins17/TheMittinsProject/README.md

 # TheMittinsProject
-dont really know what ill fill this with for now its going to be m testing ground
+dont really know what i'll fill this with for now its going to be my testing ground